 Thailand has something to offer every style of traveller.
-From the dirt cheap backpacker all the way through to the uber chique luxury resort, and everything in between.
+From the backpacker staying in hostels all the way through to the uber chic luxury resort, and everything in between.
 In this post we are going to focus on some of the Top Things to do in Chiang Mai that are a little more on the luxurious side.

 Chiang Mai is a mountain city, it’s not known for it’s sandy beaches or tropical lifestyle – as there is none LOL.
 No, Chiang Mai is quite the opposite of most of Thailand.
 This beautiful northern city features some of the best in local temples, luxury mountain retreats, long mountain hikes (not that we actually did any – we hate hiking!
 We heard from friends).
 Northern food known as lana, cooler temperatures, and more a more chilled out, artistic, hipster feel than other tourist cities in Thailand.

 But even though all of these things mentioned are fantastic, sometimes it’s nice to escape city life for a while and hand yourself over to pure indulgence.
 So we treated ourselves to a break away from the blog (well kind of – I’m still writing about it now aren’t I?) and went outside the city to explore the luxurious side of Chiang Mai.

 Admittedly when we arrived in Chiang Mai, Tommo and I were totally exhausted.
 We had just spent the past month going full tilt, where we spoke at the Travel Bloggers Retreat on Koh Phangan, then flew directly to Bangkok where we attended Tbex Asia.
 If you’ve ever attended a blogger event you might know that many bloggers a party animals…and a full night’s sleep is rarely an option.

 Plus throw in a visa run to Hong Kong where we also made the most of our time in town eating ourselves stupid and catching up with friends, before actually arriving in Chiang Mai, ready to do actual work on our business – nope never happened!